 Dwelling is a verb as well as a noun.
 It captures the home and its making, the material and immaterial along with the knowledge and practices needed to craft and experience space and place.
 Dwelling is a set of embodied skills -- social and physical, creative and critical -- that bring forth landscape.
 That landscape, in turn, is a product of how others, including non-humans, have dwelt.
 To dwell is to make sense of the world with the body, the head and the heart, turning place into home, however temporary.

 Historically, the fusion of home with nation has been a winning proposal -- and a losing game.
 Home is a relational concept; it shelters some and excludes others.
 In the transition from finding to living in hovel, house, or mansion, boundaries are drawn between inside and outside, gendered spheres of activity arise, solidify or are challenged over time and manifest in countless commodities attesting to lifestyle and its aesthetic expression.
 All of which may be destroyed in one air strike or one tsunami.

-The 13th SIEF congress opens up to investigation the myriad ways of dwelling.
-We invite delegates to join this conversation, deepen it fruitfully for our disciplines and explore cooperation with areas of practice and art, present their research, listen, debate, and work out differences, hatch projects, and cultivate friendships within the professional dwelling space of the congress and the scholarly society.
+The 13th SIEF congress opened up to investigation the myriad ways of dwelling.
+Delegates were invited to join this conversation, deepen it fruitfully for our disciplines and explore cooperation with areas of practice and art, present their research, listen, debate, and work out differences, hatch projects, and cultivate friendships within the professional dwelling space of the congress and the scholarly society.

-The local Göttingen congress team is composed of staff and students of the Institute of Cultural Anthropology/European Ethnology at Göttingen University and colleagues in further departments; the institute also trains in visual anthropology and thus we hope that the theme will attract also submission in a variety of audiovisual formats.
+The local Göttingen congress team was composed of staff and students of the Institute of Cultural Anthropology/European Ethnology at Göttingen University and colleagues in further departments; the institute also trains in visual anthropology and thus the theme also attracted a variety of audiovisual formats.